ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/tex-air-gas-co-web-copy-print-collateral.md

 And since this website project would involve working with our good friend and partner, Eric, I was like, "Oh, yeah, let's do this."

 And that's when I was introduced to Jim and Joe Prowell, the father-son leadership team behind Tex-Air Gas Go.
 These guys—these true Texas gentlemen—represent a long legacy of fueling innovation in their industry.
-More than that, they're super nice guys.
+More than that, they're just super nice guys.

-Over a series of virtual meetings, we got together to discuss what the website should look like, how it should sound, and why people should visit it.
+Over a series of virtual meetings, we got together to discuss what their all-new website should look like, how it should sound, and why people should visit it.

-From a copywriting perspective, we need to accomplish the following:
+## From a copywriting perspective, our goals were to:

 <br>